Standard Deductions Overview for 2022, 2023 and 2024

 If a taxpayer is

-claimed as a dependent by another taxpayer, the standard deduction amount is adjusted as well.
-However, the total standard deduction can not be greater than the basic standard deduction for the taxpayer filing status.
+claimed as a dependent by another taxpayer, the standard deduction amount is also adjusted.
+However, the total standard deduction cannot be greater than the basic standard deduction for the taxpayer filing status.

 To qualify as blind by the IRS, you must keep in your tax records a certified letter from an eye doctor (or optometrist) stating that you have non correctable 20/200 vision in your best eye or that your field of vision is restricted to 20 degrees or less.
 For more information about additional standard deduction for any disabilities, see Exemptions, Standard Deduction, and Filing Information.